vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 ### Summary of key findings

-A general consensus of our gameplay testers was that the gameplay was a bit on the challenging side.
+The general consensus of our gameplay testers was that the gameplay was a bit on the challenging side.
 While this didn't hinder them from enjoying the game, there were a few that questioned if the higher difficulty curve would stop more casual gamers from playing the game.
 At the same time, there were a few that mentioned that hit-boxes (or collision boxes) were being activated even if the player was not touching any hazards.
 Aside from that, a majority of them were happy with the visuals, including the UI elements, and the level progression of the game.

 ## Narrative Design

-**Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**
+The core narrative of the game is that the player controls Koble to explore the isolated worlds of Isolasia, which was once a thriving continent, but due to a cataclysmic natural disaster in the past, is left on the brink of destruction.
+The exposition done at the beginning of the game allows the player to get a general idea of what Isolasia is like.

+We also had each level design be as unique and distinct as possible to further illustrate that these worlds have been isolated for a long period of time, allowing the player to further interpret the story behind the design of each level in their own ways.

 ## Press Kit and Trailer